Jorge-Hoyos/certifications/aws/associate-level/solutions-architect/notes/10000-foot-overview.md

 - 57 AZs (2019)
 - Availability zone is one or more datacenters, filled with servers
 - Region is a geographical area, consist of 2 or more AZs
-- Edge locations: Enpoints for AWS which are used for caching content, typically this consists of Cloudfront
+- Edge locations: Endpoints for AWS which are used for caching content, typically this consists of Cloudfront

 ### Compute**